Laurel Hollow, New York

-Laurel Hollow is a village in the Town of Oyster Bay in Nassau County, on the North Shore of Long Island, in New York, United States.
-The population was 1,952 at the 2010 census.
-According to Bloomberg BusinessWeek, Laurel Hollow is the eighth wealthiest town in America.
+Laurel Hollow is a village located within the Town of Oyster Bay in Nassau County, on the North Shore of Long Island, in New York, United States.
+The population was 1,940 at the time of the 2020 census.

+According to Bloomberg BusinessWeek, Laurel Hollow was the eighth wealthiest town in America in 2009.

 History

-The settlement began c.
-1653 with purchase of land from the local natives.
-The village was incorporated in 1926 as "Lauralton," but the name was changed to "Laurel Hollow" in 1935 to avoid postal confusion with Laurelton in Queens.
+The settlement of what would later become Laurel Hollow began c.
+1653, when European colonists purchased land from the local Matinecock Native Americans.

+The village was incorporated in 1926 as "Lauralton," but the name was changed to "Laurel Hollow" in 1935, in order to avoid postal confusion with the Laurelton neighborhood of adjacent Queens.
 Today, Laurel Hollow is served by post offices in the hamlets of Syosset, Oyster Bay, Woodbury and Cold Spring Harbor.

 The globally renowned Cold Spring Harbor Laboratory is located in the village.

 Geography

 U.S. Census map of Laurel Hollow.

 According to the United States Census Bureau, the village has a total area of 3.1 sqmi, of which 2.9 sqmi is land and 0.2 sqmi, or 5.18%, is water.

 The village is situated in Nassau County and creates a portion of Nassau's eastern border with Suffolk County.
 Hilly terrain predominates in the area, and the forests are mostly deciduous trees with a low canopy of laurel bushes that provide a low evergreen canopy.
 New York State Route 25A passes through Laurel Hollow east–west.

+The postal service is covered by Oyster Bay Post Office to the north, and the Syosset Post Office to the south.